 There are some general risks to acupuncture treatment that you should be aware of.
 Soreness, minor bleeding, and bruises where the needles are inserted are some of the most common side effects.
 Ensure that all needles are removed before you leave as that could have adverse effects.
 If you’re pregnant, have a blood disease such a hepatitis or HIV, or have a bleeding condition like hemophilia or vitamin K deficiency, acupuncture is probably not a good treatment option for you.
 Acupuncture done with sterile needles is relatively safe and is a far more evidenced-based and mainstream treatment than it was 20 years ago.

-Guidelines for acupuncture
+General guidelines for acupuncture

 Getting acupuncture can involve the following:

 - At your initial appointment, your acupuncturist will consult with you about your specific diabetes symptoms.